odominguez7/odominguez7/README.md

 ### Hey, I'm Omar.

 I didn't grow up with computer science.
 In Mexico, that career was out of reach for someone from my surroundings.
-So I did what was available: I spent **11 years on the shop floor** of my family's metallurgical manufacturing business — quoting jobs for **Bosch, Wabtec, and Federal Mogul**, reading P&Ls like a pulse, and keeping a small company alive when the margins got thin.
+So I did what was available: I spent **11 years on the shop floor** of my family's metallurgical manufacturing business: quoting jobs for top TIER 1's  **Bosch, Wabtec, and Federal Mogul**, reading P&Ls like a pulse, and keeping a small company alive when the margins got thin.

 I didn't recognize it at the time.
 Those eleven years were the most valuable training I will ever get.